maths/stack-web/website_files/Communities/Researchers_network.md

 * Kinnear, G., Wood, A. K., & Gratwick, R. (2022).
 Designing and evaluating an online course to support transition to university mathematics. _International Journal of Mathematical Education in Science and Technology, 53_(1), 11–34. <https://doi.org/10.1080/0020739X.2021.1962554>

 * Sangwin, C. J. (2013).
 Computer Aided Assessment of Mathematics, Oxford University Press (ISBN 978-0-19-966035-3)

+Further examples of research related to STACK can be found in the [list of STACK publications](https://docs.stack-assessment.org/content/stack_publications.pdf).

+## Meeting notes

+Notes from our regular meetings are available on the [archive of meeting reports](/MeetingReports).